Millhouse32/Programming-Patterns/Lab7-UpdatingHashContainerImplementation/README.md

 - on the basis of your updated `insert()` implementation, modify the implementation of the overloaded indexing operator [] to eliminate inefficient second invocation of `find()`.
 That is, in your implementation, `find()` should only be invoked once.
+- modify the implementation of `erase()` so that it returns a pair `<pointer, result>`, where
+    - `pointer` is a pointer to the element past one erased.
+Note that if the next element in a different bucket, it should still be returned.
+In case the element with the key specified to `erase()` does not exist, the value of the returned pointer is unspecified.
+If `erase()` removes the last element of the container (the last element of the list of the last bucket), then `erase()` should return `nullptr`.
+    - `result` is a boolean value which is `true` if the element is successfully erased; `result` is `false` if the element with the specified key is not present in the container.
+- implement void `rehash(size_t n)` sets the size the number of buckets in the container to `n`.
+Note that the existing elements need to be re-arranged according to their new hash value.
+Note also that `Hash:` the object that provides hashing, needs to be updated to contain the new number of buckets.
+If the parameter n is smaller than the current number of buckets, no actions need to be taken.

+Provide test code that declares and populates a container and then demonstrates the operation of the functions you implemented.